Congleton Dental Centre is open for both routine and urgent appointments, and can perform the full range of dental treatments.

 - you or anyone in your household are suffering from any of the symptoms of Covid 19, including a new continuous cough, high temperature or loss of taste or smell

 - You or anyone in your household are awaiting a Covid Test result

 - You have been advised to isolate by track and trace

-- Have you been out of the country in the past 10 days
+- Have you been to a red list country in the past 10 days

 - There will be enhanced infection control measures, including the use of alcohol hand gel when you enter the practice